newrelic-experimental/newrelic-TSAK/documentation/example.md

 Script | Description
 ----|------------
-[loop_in1.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/in/loop_in1.script) | Generate and send to a PROC thread a test JSON data with counter every second
-[loop_proc1.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/proc/loop_proc1.script) | Processor, receiving data from the channel, prints and send to "OUT"
-[loop_out1.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/out/loop_out1.script) | Receives the data from Processor and prints them.
+[out.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/trapd/out.script) | How to send a pre-formed events to a New Relic with one line of the code

 ## Network and SNMP scripts